Table of Contents

 Guedel and spiral tube

-The use of a laryngeal mask is something more invasive than the face mask, but there are some advantages.
-The laryngeal mask offers the possibility to keep the upper respiratory tract free, without the risks of tracheal intubation being taken into account.
+The use of a laryngeal mask is more invasive than the face mask, but there are some advantages.
+The laryngeal mask offers the possibility to keep the upper respiratory tract free, without the risks of tracheal intubation.
 A laryngeal mask consists of a silicone tube with a connector.
 An elliptically shaped mask is attached at its distal end.
 Its beaded-edge can be inflated via a supply line and, thus, block the airstream.
 The empty mask is introduced into the hypopharynx blindly, without laryngoscope.
 If the laryngeal mask is in its place, it cannot be further advanced, and the funnel is located at the entrance of the larynx, the bead is inflated which seals the larynx.

 If air escapes during respiration despite adaptation attempts, you may try again with a mask of a different size.
 The shaft of the laryngeal mask can be fixed on the patient’s face with an adhesive tape in order to prevent an intraoperative slipping after successful placement.